Putney Houses

 Putney Houses are a set of two historic homes located in Richmond, Virginia.
 The Samuel Putney House at 1010 E. Marshall Street is a three-story, three bay Italianate style townhouse with rich architectural decoration.
 It features a delicate cast iron, one-story porch across the first story.
 The neighboring Stephen Putney House at 1012 E. Marshall Street is a three-story, three-bay stuccoed brick dwelling crowned by a bracketed cornice.
-It features magnificent two-story verandah of ornamental iron on the east side.
+It features a magnificent two-story verandah of ornamental iron on the east side.
 Both Putney Houses were built in 1859, and have extensive rear ells.
 The ornamental ironwork is a product of the local Phoenix Iron Works.

 It was listed on the National Register of Historic Places in 1969.